If You’ve Been Injured in an Auto Accident Our Attorneys Can Help You Get Your Life Back on Track

 The minimum car insurance liability limits in Texas are only $30,000.00 per person and $60,000.00 per occurrence.
 That’s why it is so important to discover all available first-party insurance proceeds you may be entitled to.

-Example: If you and four passengers are injured in a motor vehicle collision and the at-fault party carried only minimum limits the most any single person could get is $30,000.00 and the most the liability carrier would have to pay out in total is $60,000.00.
+Example: If you and four passengers are injured in a car wreck, and the at-fault party carried only minimum limits, the most any single person could get is $30,000.00, and the most the liability carrier would have to pay out in total is $60,000.00.
 Of course, some at-fault drivers will have an insurance policy with significantly higher limits.

 Q: Does it matter if the at-fault driver was working at the time of the collision?

 A: Yes.
 Texas recognizes the doctrine of Respondeat Superior.
 Employers are responsible for the negligent acts of their employee(s) while said employee(s) are in the course and scope of employment.
-For example, if you were involved in a motor vehicle collision with an XYZ Construction vehicle the employee operating the vehicle and XYZ Construction would both be proper Defendants.
+For example, if you were involved in a car accident with an XYZ Construction vehicle, the employee operating the vehicle and XYZ Construction would both be proper Defendants.
 Commercial insurance policies usually have policy limits of $250,000.00, $500,000.00, or $1,000,000.00.

-Your insurance company and the at-fault driver’s insurance company may require you to provide a recorded statement describing how the car wreck occurred.
+Your insurance company, and the at-fault driver’s insurance company, may require you to provide a recorded statement describing how the car wreck occurred.
 Tricky insurance adjusters can ask confusing questions, misleading questions, or questions with no real “right” answer.
-They are looking for a reason to deny your claim.
+They are looking for a reason to deny your car accident claim.
 Legal counsel can make sure you are asked fair and relevant questions.
 We will still represent you, however, if you have already given a recorded statement, it may make it much harder.

 Q: What is Underinsured Motorist Coverage?

 A: Underinsured motorist coverage is first-party insurance meant to compensate car wreck victims if the at-fault driver or at-fault drivers did not carry sufficient liability limits.
-Like Personal Injury Protection benefits you may be entitled to coverage if someone in your household has this coverage on their automobile policy.
-It is exceedingly important that you obtain permission from your own insurance carrier to settle with the at-fault driver’s insurance carrier before accepting any offer the liability carrier makes as a failure to do so could result in you not being eligible for underinsured motorist proceeds.
+Like Personal Injury Protection benefits, you may be entitled to coverage if someone in your household has this coverage on their automobile policy.
+It is exceedingly important that you obtain permission from your own insurance carrier to settle with the at-fault driver’s insurance carrier, before accepting any offer the liability carrier makes.
+A failure to do so could result in you not being eligible for underinsured motorist proceeds.

 Q: What is Uninsured Motorist Coverage?